tsatsarisg/go-fit/README.md

   - Health check.
 Returns 200 OK with body `OK`.

-- Workouts
+- Workouts (authenticated)

   - GET /workouts/{id} — retrieve a workout by id
   - POST /workouts — create a new workout (JSON body)
-  - PUT /workouts/{id} — update an existing workout (partial fields supported)
+  - PUT /workouts/{id} — update an existing workout
   - DELETE /workouts/{id} — delete a workout

 - Users

   - POST /users — register a new user (JSON body)

+- Tokens
+  - POST /tokens/authentication — create an authentication token (used to obtain JWTs / session tokens)

+Note: workout endpoints are registered inside an authenticated group and require a valid token.
+Authentication and middleware are implemented in `internal/middleware` and `internal/api/token_handler.go`.

 Examples: